alexandersteinhauer/pong-web/prd.md

 ## Non-functional Requirements

 1. The client/server need to communicate using WebTransport.
+2. Game state should be transported using datagrams, otherwise use reliable channels through WebTransport.
-2. The core game logic needs to written in Rust/WASM so the client and server have the exact same implementation of the game.
+3. The core game logic needs to written in Rust/WASM so the client and server have the exact same implementation of the game.4
-3. The client needs to be written in SvelteKit with Svelte 5.
+4. The client needs to be written in SvelteKit with Svelte 5.